-Farmers, gardeners, the USDA, and a profusion of public and private groups are all concerned about the future of pollinators.
-Should they be?
-If you attend agricultural conferences, fairs, or grower meetings you are well versed on the buzzwords: migrant bees, colony collapse disorder, wild bee declines, varroa mites, and more.
-As a farmer or gardener, what does this "buzz about bees" mean for you?
+Farmers, gardeners, the USDA, and a profusion of public and private groups all across the globe are increasingly concerned about the future of pollinators.
+If you attend agricultural conferences, fairs, or grower meetings you will be well versed on the buzzwords: migrant bees, colony collapse disorder, wild bee declines, varroa mites, and many more.
+As a farmer or gardener, what does this buzz about bees mean for you?

 In the fall of 2006, beekeepers first started noticing unusually high levels of overwintering mortality in their hives.
 The term colony collapse disorder (CCD) was coined to denote the phenomenon that researchers generally agree is being caused by a multitude of factors, including parasites, viruses, stress, and pesticides.

 Regardless of the root causes, the number of honeybee hives that growers can rent for pollination also continues to decline.
 This decrease becomes even more concerning with the increasing trend for acreages of crops that require pollinators.
 This mismatch between the supply of pollinators and our demand for them has caused an increase in the prices farmers pay to rent honeybee hives.
 California almond growers that used to pay $60 per hive in 2002 now pay over $200.
 In Maine, blueberry growers that paid $45 per hive in 2000 now pay over $100.
 Pollination problems have hit the pocketbooks of farmers.